DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/editing.md

 ### Disable Editing by a Column

-You can prevent editing by a specific column using the [EditingState](../reference/editing-state.md) plugin's `columnExtensions` property.
+You can prevent editing of a specific column using the [EditingState](../reference/editing-state.md) plugin's `columnExtensions` property.

 .embedded-demo(grid-editing/disable-column-editing)